okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-limitations/main/index.md

 Passwordless sign in using magic links is currently not supported with the SDK.
-In this use case, the user submits only their email address through your application to initiate the sign in.
+In this use case, the user submits only their email address through your app to initiate the sign in.
 An email is subsequently sent to the user to complete the sign in via a sign link.
-The user opens the email and clicks the link that sends them to your application signed in.
+The user opens the email and clicks the link that sends them to your app already signed in.
 See the sequence of steps below for a more detailed explanation of the passwordless sign in process.